 The Crimes Act 1914 (Cth) (Crimes Act) contains provisions (ss 4G–4JA) that set out which offences are summary offences, which are indictable offences, and which indictable offences can be dealt with summarily.

-As noted, the type and quantity of drug involved determines the potential maximum penalty.
-Tables and other provisions, setting out the substances and things that are controlled drugs, precursors or plants and the trafficable, marketable and commercial quantities of those substances, can be found in sch 3 of the Criminal Code Regulations 2002 (Cth).
+As noted, the type and quantity of the controlled drug in issue determines the maximum penalty.
+The things that are controlled drugs, precursors or plants and their traffickable, marketable and commercial quantities can be found in sch 1 of the Criminal Code Regulations 2019 (Cth).